ArduPilot/ardupilot_wiki/plane/source/docs/channel-output-functions.rst

 When you fly an auto mission you can ask for a servo to be set to a value as part of that mission.
-In that case you should set the RCn_FUNCTION for that channel to Disabled, so that the value doesn't get changed by another output function immediately after the mission sets the value.
+In that case you should set the SERVOn_FUNCTION for that channel to Disabled, so that the value doesn't get changed by another output function immediately after the mission sets the value.